 Surround SCM's role-based security groups let you create a security structure tailored to your various types of users.
 Server- and repository command access settings give you full control over who can see, access, and change information.
 It's very granular and flexible, yet easy to configure.

 Coordinate with authorities.

-We integrate with LDAP and Active Directory to ensure user account information is validated against your corporate directory.
+LDAP and Active Directory integration ensure user account information is validated against your corporate directory.
 This also simplifies account administration.